cakephp/docs/en/appendices/3-7-migration-guide.rst

   ``StatementDecorator`` and no longer implements the ``IteratorAggregate`` interface.
 Instead it directly implements the ``Iterator`` interface to better support using statements with collections.
+* When marshalling data from the request into entities, the ORM will now convert non-scalar data into ``null`` for boolean, integer, float, and decimal types.

 New Features